 The Board of Directors of the Fund has established an investment policy to clearly articulate the views on investment objectives and risk tolerance for the QEF.
 The objectives of the QEF have been established after a comprehensive review of current and projected financial requirements, market returns, risks and other special requirements.
-The primary objective is to restore the QEF to \$4,500,000 and then maintain it at that level or higher.
+The primary objective is to maintain the QEF at a balance of \$4,500,000 or higher.